-The strategy committee's responsibilities include reviewing, evaluating and making recommendations to our board with regard to potential strategic opportunities.
-Our strategy committee met once in 2019.
+The strategy committee's responsibilities include reviewing, evaluating and making recommendations to our board with regard to the company's strategic plan developed by management.
+Our strategy committee met three times and did not act by written consent in 2020.